-Bradycardia is a slow heart rate.
-It often does not cause symptoms.
-If symptoms occur, they may include fatigue, lightheadedness, and exercise intolerance.
+Bradycardia does not often cause symptoms.
+If symptoms of bradycardia do occur, they may include fatigue, lightheadedness, and exercise intolerance.

 Bradycardia may occur more often in young athletes and older adults and during sleep.
 A slow heart rhythm may originate from the sinus node, the atrioventricular nodal tissue, and the specialized His-Purkinje conduction system.
 These components send electrical signals into the heart muscle and control the heart rate.